Note on the reheating temperature in Starobinsky-type potentials: Different models

 Here, it is important to take into account that a lower bound of the reheating temperature is $1$ MeV because the Big Bang Nucleosynthesis (BBN) occurs at this scale and the universe needs to be reheated at this epoch.
 In the same way the upper bound of the reheating temperature could be obtained imposing that relic products such as gravitinos or modulus fields which appear in supergravity or string theories do not affect the BBN success, which happens for reheating temperatures below $10^6$ TeV (see for instance \cite{gkr}).

 \

-In Figure \ref{fig:temperature} we can see that for reheating temperatures between $1$ MeV and $10^6$ TeV the spectral index satisfies $0.9564<n_s<0.9639$, which enters perfectly in its $2\sigma$ C.L., and the number of e-folds ranges between $41.8$ and $51.1$, { which is in agreement with the previous and maybe not so exact calculations made in \cite{cook,rg}, but does not coincide at all with the result obtained in \cite{german} by using a diagrammatic approach, because in Figure $3$ of \cite{german} one can see that for $n_s=0.964$ the reheating temperature is greater than $10^{10}$ GeV, which contradicts our Figure \ref{fig:temperature}, where for $n_s=0.964$ one has $T_{re}\cong 10^9$ GeV.
-Note also that we have used as $g_{re}$ the function obtained as a linear interpolation of the values in Table $1$ of \cite{husdal}. }
+In Figure \ref{fig:temperature} we can see that for reheating temperatures between $1$ MeV and $10^6$ TeV the spectral index satisfies $0.9565<n_s<0.9624$, which enters perfectly in its $2\sigma$ C.L., and the number of e-folds ranges between $44.02$ and $51.08$, which is in agreement with the previous and maybe not so exact calculations made in \cite{cook,rg} and coincides as well to a great extent with the result obtained in \cite{german} by using a diagrammatic approach (see the reheating temperature shown in Figure $3$ of \cite{german}).
+Note also that we have used as $g_{re}$ the function obtained as a linear interpolation of the values in the Table $1$ of \cite{husdal}.

 \

 { We end this subsection pointing out that the Starobinsky potential could also be used in quintessential inflation improving the well-known Peebles-Vilenkin model \cite{pv}.
 In that case it was shown in \cite{ha} that the reheating temperature depends on the mechanism used to reheat the universe.
 More precisely, when superheavy particles (whose decay products will reheat the universe) are gravitationally produced, the upper bound of $T_{re}$ is around $40$ TeV and, when the mechanism is the so-called {\it instant preheating} \cite{fkl0,fkl}, one gets the following lower bound, $T_{re}\geq 20$ TeV.}